aosmond/gecko/toolkit/components/telemetry/docs/data/environment.rst

               //   "available"   - User has this feature available.
               // The status can also include a ":" followed by a reason
               // e.g. "FEATURE_FAILURE_WEBRENDER_VIDEO_CRASH_INTEL_23.20.16.4973"
+              //
+              // The status variations (runtime, environment, user) refer to the different
+              // buckets in which we have categorized failures.
+For example, a feature may
+              // be disabled by environment, and forced on by a user.
               d3d11: { // This feature is Windows-only.
                 status: <string>,
+                status_runtime: <string>,
+                status_environment: <string>,
+                status_user: <string>,
                 warp: <bool>,           // Software rendering (WARP) mode was chosen.
                 textureSharing: <bool>  // Whether or not texture sharing works.
                 version: <number>,      // The D3D11 device feature level.